edx/insights/README.md

 * A way of piping these events into the analytics framework.
 The version we wrote for edX is available at: https://github.com/edx/djeventstream
+  On a high level, this is a module which sends Django signals of type djeventstream.signals.event_received.
+The events are JSON dictionaries.
+The event handler can handle either dictionaries, lists of dictionaries, or JSON-encoded string representations of both.
 * A way of embedding the analytics in your LMS based on the SOA.
 * Potentially, some set of analytics modules.
 At the very least, you should define appropriate (TBD) properties to ornament your events